 (While it sounds casual, a “Dear Colleague” letter from the Department of Education is a statement of policy or guidance to administrators at educational institutions.
 They are called “Dear Colleague” letters simply because that’s how they are addressed.)

 On May 9, 2013, the Departments of Justice and Education also issued a findings letter in which it told the University of Montana that it must define sexual harassment as “any unwelcome conduct of a sexual nature,” including “verbal conduct.”
 OCR called this letter “a blueprint for colleges and universities throughout the country.”
-While this conflicted with the Davis standard, it sent an unmistakable signal to institutions nationwide that those who did not use it would face potential trouble from the agency.
-(OCR ultimately walked back this position too, but not before many schools had already taken steps to follow it.)
+While this conflicted with the Davis standard, it sent an unmistakable signal to institutions nationwide that those who did not use this definition would face potential trouble from the agency.
+(OCR ultimately walked back this position, too, but not before many schools had already taken steps to comply with it.)

 When OCR’s mandate of the lowest evidentiary standard was combined with its mandate of the broadest possible definition of sexual harassment, the risk to free speech on campus grew exponentially.
 And even though the worst of these requirements has been withdrawn, schools that made changes to their policies based on these documents have mostly retained them.
 As a result, the amount of protected expression schools have labeled unlawful discrimination and/or harassment under Title IX has been staggering: law school test questions about Brazilian waxes, an anti-Donald Trump art exhibit, teaching art theory in art school, teaching sexual assault law in law school — even writing an essay or book critical of Title IX itself.

-And studies released by FIRE have found that college students are routinely denied even the most basic elements of a fair hearing.
-Indeed, since the 2011 “Dear Colleague” letter was issued, students have filed more than 180 lawsuits against colleges for allegedly conducting unfair disciplinary procedures.
+And studies released by FIRE have found that college policies fail to guarantee even the most basic elements of a fair hearing.
+Indeed, since the 2011 “Dear Colleague” letter was issued, students have filed nearly hundreds of lawsuits against colleges for allegedly conducting unfair disciplinary procedures.

 If enacted, these rules would bring much-needed clarity to schools struggling to prohibit conduct that interferes with students’ access to education while respecting students’ rights to freedom of expression.